 - Cardstock or similar heavy paper

 No time to make a book?
 I feel you.
-Here are some other ways to use our picture book printable that don’t require binding…
+Here are a few ways to use our picture book printable that don’t require binding…

 - Simply print out the book sheets and grab them before you hit up the library – no need to even cut them apart!